awslabs/service-workbench-on-aws-cn/docs/docs/installation_guide/architecture.md

 ### Authentication

-Service Workbench on AWS can use [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) as a source of authentication.
-Amazon Cognito can federate with different authentication providers, which make it easier to federate with Active Directory, Auth0, or other identity providers.
+Service Workbench on AWS can use [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) and [KeyCloak](https://www.keycloak.org/) as a source of authentication.
+Both can federate with different authentication providers, which make it easier to federate with Active Directory, Auth0, or other identity providers.

 ### Storage